 - Go around

 Our club also has an Annual Proficiency Check (APC) requirement.
 This means that club members will need an APC in one year and a combination APC/Flight Review the next year.
 From my perspective, the flight portion of a Flight Review and an APC are identical for VFR pilots (no ground requirement for an APC), though the club requires it be done in the most complex aircraft they wish to fly (no 152 APCs for pilot’s who want to fly the 182RG).
 For instrument rated pilots who want to be able to fly IFR, the APC adds the requirement to do some approaches.
 For pilots who are out of instrument currency, or coming close to that, I recommend we do the number of approaches necessary for currency; otherwise, plan on 3 approaches (1 precision + 2 non-precision).
+The club also requires that all pilots update their Flight Proficiency Form (FPF) every year – I recommend you fill that out and send to the secretary right after completing your APC/BFR (even if that’s not the due date, it will help get everything lined up as intended).

 Alternate methods of meeting the requirement